 command is similar to running SBayesR.
 Just replace

-with --sbayes RC
+--sbayes R with --sbayes RC and add annotation

-.
+file by --annot [filename].
 Note that you can also run

 SBayesRC using a R package that we have developed: https://github.com/zhilizheng/SBayesRC.